Flag of China: Military flags

-There are six flags that are used by the People's Liberation Army (PLA).
+There are nine flags that are used by the People's Liberation Army (PLA), as well as one used by the People's Armed Police.
 The main feature of these flags is a golden star at the top left corner and two Chinese characters "八一" to the right of the star, all placed on a red background.
 The characters "八一" (literally "eight one") pay homage to the events on 1 August 1927 (8th month, 1st day); this was when the PLA was created by the CCP to start their rebellion against the Kuomintang Government in Nanchang.
 The main flag of the PLA was created on 15 June 1949 by a decree issued from Mao.
 The flag has a ratio of 5 by 4, which has a white sleeve measuring 1/16 of the flag's length.
 For ceremonies, a PLA flag with golden fringe is placed on a pole with gold and red spiral stripes and topped with a golden finial and red tassel.
-Each branch of the PLA, the Ground Forces, Navy, Air Force and Rocket Force, also have their own flags to use.
+Each branch of the PLA, the Ground Forces, Navy, Air Force, Rocket Force, Aerospace Force, Cyberspace Force, Information Support Force and the Joint Logistics Support Force, also have their own flags to use.
 In a 1992 order, the flags of the three branches were defined.
 The top 5/8 of the flags is the same as the PLA flag; the bottom 3/8 are occupied by the colors of the branches.
 The flag of the Ground Forces has a forest green bar at the bottom, the naval ensign has stripes of blue and white at the bottom, the Air Force uses a sky blue bar and the Rocket Force uses a yellow bar at the bottom.
 The forest green represents the earth, the blue and white stripes represent the seas, the sky blue represents the air and the yellow represents the flare of missile launching.
+On 10 January 2018, the People's Armed Police received a new flag following the design of the PLA branch flags with three olive stripes at the bottom.